 During my last weeks of pregnancy, I started talking with my primary Ob-gyn, Michelle Johnson, about a possible induction.
-Emily was a big baby at 8 lbs 14 oz, and I figured Caleb would be just as big or bigger (I was right).
-At my 38 wk. ultrasound, they estimated his weight at 8 lbs 10 oz.
+Emily was a big baby at 8lbs.
+14oz., and I figured Caleb would be just as big of bigger (and I was right.)
+At my 39 week ultrasound, they estimated his birth weight at 8 lbs.
+10oz.
 Ultrasound measurements aren't exact with weight.
 My doctor said it could be +/- 20%, but still I was getting a little worried about his size.
-However, there was really no other need to rush into an induction.
-My blood pressure was good; the baby was moving well.
+However, there was really no other need to rush into an induction. my blood pressure was good; the baby was moving well.
 Other than being VERY pregnant, things were fine.
-However, I finally decided to go ahead and plan an induction for convenience with our plans for Emily and because he was full term and only getting BIGGER by the day!
-Also, I was 4 cm dilated already so I was "favorable" for an induction as they say.
+However, I finally decided to go ahead and plan for an induction for convenience with our plans for Emily and because he was full term and only getting BIGGER by the day!
+Also, I was 4 cm. dilated so I was "favorable" for an induction as they say.
 We had a difficult time setting the induction date due to a lot of back and forth with the doctor's office.
-Originally, Dr. Johnson said she could induce Saturday September 22nd three days before his due date, but then her on-call weekend changed.
-She later offered to do Sunday, but we had already told family that we were waiting.
 We finally decided we would try to induce on Monday the 24th if the baby didn't come on his own before then.
 Jeremy and I were looking forward to one more weekend to get some things accomplished and a nice quiet Sunday.

 Or so we thought.
 Baby boy decided to come on his own.
 Early Sunday morning at about 1:30 am, my water broke while I was in bed asleep.
 The same thing had happened with Emily so I was sure of what I was feeling.
 However, it was not as massive of a gush as I had had with Emily.
 (Gross, but true.)
 It was a small amount and so Jeremy and I were left thinking, should we head to the hospital or wait for contractions to start?
 We called the on-call service and of course she told us to head to the hospital.
 Yuck.
 Neither of us had slept for more than an hour or so.
 We knew we were in for an extremely long day and night.
 Jeremy's parents came over right away to stay with Emily until she woke up.
 We called my parents in Bowling Green to tell them we were going to the hospital, but that they didn't need to rush.
 I stayed in bed for awhile longer and ordered Jeremy around as he ran all around the house picking up the last few items I needed for my hospital bag.
 (I was afraid to walk around too much because I didn't want my water to break some more and mess up my clothes and house!)
 We finally got to the hospital at around 3 am or so.